Popol Vuh (band)

 Popol Vuh (/de/) were a German musical collective founded by keyboardist Florian Fricke in 1969 together with Frank Fiedler (sound design), Holger Trülzsch (percussion), and Bettina Fricke (tablas and production).
 The band took its name from the Mayan manuscript containing the mythology of highland Guatemala's K'iche' people.
 During the next two decades the membership often alternated, most notably including Djong Yun, Renate Knaup, Conny Veit, Daniel Fichelscher, Klaus Wiese, and Robert Eliscu.

 Popol Vuh began as an electronic music project, but under Fricke's leadership they soon abandoned synthesizers for organic instrumentation and world music influences.
-They developed a productive working partnership with director Werner Herzog, contributing scores to films such as Aguirre, The Wrath of God (1972), Nosferatu the Vampyre (1979), and Fitzcarraldo (1982).
+They developed a productive working partnership with director Werner Herzog, contributing scores to films such as Aguirre, The Wrath of God (1972), Heart of Glass (1976), Nosferatu the Vampyre (1979), and Fitzcarraldo (1982).
 The group are associated with West Germany's 1970s krautrock movement and are considered progenitors of new-age and ambient music.
 Pitchfork magazine called Hosianna Mantra (1972) Popol Vuh's classic release.

 History

 The band's name, taken from the Mayan manuscript, has been translated roughly as "meeting place" or "book of the community".
 Their first album, Affenstunde, released in 1970, can be regarded as one of the earliest space music works, featuring the then new sounds of the Moog synthesizer (rare sight in Germany of early 70s) together with ethnic percussion.
 This continued for only one more album, In den Gärten Pharaos, and material later to be released on the soundtrack to Aguirre, the Wrath of God, before Fricke largely abandoned electronic instruments in favour of piano-led compositions from 1972's album Hosianna Mantra going forward.
 Additionally, Hosianna Mantra marked the growing exploration of "spiritual matters", inspired by both western and eastern religions, picking up a wider range of wind and string instruments, which were combined to convey a mystical aura that made their music spiritual and introspective.
 The European influence is "particularly evident on the album's later tracks such as 'Not High in Heaven', 'Kyrie', and 'Blessing'."

-Fricke met Werner Herzog in 1967 and the following year played a cameo role in Herzog's movie Signs Of Life.
+Fricke met Werner Herzog in 1967 and the following year played a cameo role in Herzog's movie Signs of Life.
 The band contributed soundtracks to several of Herzog's films, including Aguirre, the Wrath of God, as well as Nosferatu: Phantom der Nacht, Fitzcarraldo, Cobra Verde, Heart of Glass and The Enigma of Kaspar Hauser.
 Fricke made an episodic appearance in The Enigma of Kaspar Hauser.

 Florian Fricke, the band's creative powerhouse, died in Munich on 29 December 2001, and the group essentially disbanded.